YutakaAoki/KeyTool/Readme.txt

 company name etc. from adb shell for the actual android device, and outputs a keystore actually.

-I have seen outputed keystore file really in my real amazon Fire 7 tablet.
+I have seen the outputed keystore file really in my real amazon Fire 7 tablet.

 But I have not tested signing *.apk with it yet.